 - Social Impact Assessment (SIA)

-- What is bid, tender, PQQ and EOI?
+- What is a bid, tender, PQQ and EOI?

 - How to write a bid or tender + how to produce a successful pitch deck

-At the end of this webinar, you will be able to:
+At the end of this module, it is expected you will be able to:

 - Identify available funding from a range of organisations